 - Bleeding from anywhere at a steady clip that will not stop.
 This does not include toe nails that were trimmed too short.

 - Seizuring that lasts for more than 5 minutes.

 - A diabetic cat that is extremely lethargic, drooling, vomiting out of character, disoriented, seizuring, or comatose.

 - Sudden loss of not being able to use one or both back legs.

-- Anything that is listed above, or falls into death in under 24 hours clause is an immediate emergency and needs to be seen now.
+Anything that is listed above, or falls into the dying in under 24 hours clause is an immediate emergency, and needs to be seen now.
 If we are open, we appreciate a heads up phone call as you are on your way in so that we can be prepared and ready for your cat.
 If it is after hours, please take your cat to the emergency clinic.
 Yes, they are more expensive, but they are there at all hours and holidays, they are fully staffed, and they are ready for any emergency to walk through the door.